Kiana James: Early life

-Klink was born in Sioux City, Iowa.
-She completed her elementary education at East High School and later graduated from Morningside University in 2019 with a degree in science.
+Kayla Inlay was born on May 23, 1997 in Sioux City, Iowa.
+She completed her secondary education at East High School and later graduated from Morningside University in 2019 with a degree in science.

 Professional wrestling career

 Early career (2021–2022)

-On the September 21, 2021 episode of AEW Dark, Klink made her in-ring debut under the name Xtina Kay, losing to The Bunny.
+Inlay trained to become a professional wrestler at the Flatbacks Wrestling School in Apopka, Florida under Shawn Spears and Tyler Breeze.
+On the September 21, 2021 episode of AEW Dark (taped on September 11), she made her in-ring debut under the ring name Xtina Kay, losing to The Bunny.